yangdeal/nodeDevQuickStart/Readme.md

 7. dynamodb

 ## Limitations
-- Only support Nodejs development.
-Java is not supported as serverless framework support Nodejs only
+- Only Nodejs development supported.
+Java is not supported since not supported by serverless framework

 ## Todo
-- Test code on windows.
-Currently the code tested in Mac enviroment
+- Test on windows.
+All tests are done in Mac enviroment
 - Test proxy.
-Currently the code tested in under the enviroment without proxy
+All tests are done under the enviroment without proxy

 ## Benifit to run the enviroment using docker
-- quick start, just run docker command
+- quick start, just run few commands
 - OS independent, it can run on Windows, Linux or Mac
-- consistance configure accross all developer
+- Consistance configure accross all developers
-- consistance configure accross all enviroments, developement, SIT or even prod
+- Consistance configure accross all enviroments, developement, SIT or even prod
 - Easy for CI/CD deployment

 ## Pre-requirements
 - docker (to run the enviroment)
-- visual studio code (recommded for JavaScript IDE)
+- visual studio code (recommded JavaScript IDE)

 ## Getting start
 1. Download the code